 Choose Hodges University for Your Certificate Program

-What is the difference between a Graduate Certificate, Certificate, Certification, and Industry Certification
+What is the difference between a Certificate, a Graduate Certificate, a Certification, and an Industry Certification?

-Graduate certificates are for those who already hold a Master’s degree or a Doctorate but want graduate-level coursework in another specialization.
-Often, these programs are utilized to add graduate semester hours, (typically 18) to enhance the academic achievement needed to teach college-level courses.
+Graduate certificates are for those who already hold at least a Bachelor’s degree but want graduate-level coursework in the same or another specialization.
+Often, those who hold graduate degrees will take advantage of these programs to add graduate semester hours (typically 18) to obtain the academic achievement needed to teach college-level courses.

-These programs attract those currently pursuing a graduate degree who wish to specialize in a concentration (typically 9 graduate semester hours) or require additional hours to reach the 18 credit hours needed to complete a Master’s Degree.
-For example, an MBA graduate whose curriculum was in general business but whose interests and/or employment include Public Administration or Database Management, could take the certificate as an “add-on” to the degree and meet the typical minimum qualification to teach in that selected discipline.
+These programs also attract those currently pursuing a graduate degree who wish to specialize in a concentration (typically 9 graduate semester hours) or require additional hours to reach the 18 credit hours needed to complete a Master’s Degree.
+For example, an MBA graduate whose curriculum was in general business but whose interests and/or employment include Forensic Accounting and Fraud Examination or Cybersecurity, could take the certificate as an “add-on” to their master’s degree and meet the typical minimum qualification to teach in that selected discipline.

 Lastly, Grad certificates can be taken as stand-alone credentials for advancement in one’s career or to provide a vehicle for skills and knowledge updating.

 Undergraduate certificates are intended for those enrolled in an Associate or Bachelor’s degree program who wish to concentrate elective choices in a given area.
 These programs allow undergrad students to earn additional credentials, giving them a competitive edge in their field of study.

 Hodges University’s curriculum covers a wide range of topics and disciplines in fields such as business, computer science, and e-law.
 They can also be taken stand-alone, helpful for those who would like to pursue a specific area of interest without taking core curriculum courses.